 Getting to Moalboal

 From Manila, probably the quickest way to get to Moalboal is to fly direct to Dumaguete City then catch the ferry to Santander on Cebu, and a taxi onwards to Moalboal.
 If you are flying into Cebu City, then it is a 4 hour taxi ride or a 5-6 hour bus ride to Moalboal.

 The best time of year for diving in and around the Moalboal area is from November to May, when there is little rain and the weather and visibility are at their best.
 December to February is a little cooler, whilst from March onwards the days are hot and dry.
-The rains typically arrive in June or July and last until September – so best to avoid those months.
-Being south of the main typhoon belt, Moalboal will rarely suffer from the effects of these giant storms, but can have a few days of bad weather.
+The rains typically arrive in June or July and last until September.
+Being south of the main typhoon belt, Moalboal rarely suffers from the effects of these storms, but can have a few days of bad weather.
 Water temperature is usually around 26°C to 28°C but will occasionally get as low as 25°C in January and February.
-A 3mm wetsuit and a hood are recommended if you do a lot of diving and don’t forgot to bring sunscreen for when you are out of the water!
+A 3mm wetsuit and a hood are recommended if you do a lot of diving and don’t forget to bring sunscreen for when you are out of the water!

-Moalboal’s accommodation is concentrated around Panagsama and White Beach, although there are also smaller resorts and guest houses scattered along the coast to the north and south.
-Most of the accommodation on offer consists of small guesthouses although there are a few more upscale resorts - many of which cater for divers with their own in-house dive centres.
-All of the different places have access to the same great diving, so pick a place according to your budget and personal preferences rather than access to dive sites.
+Moalboal’s resorts and dive centres are concentrated around Panagsama and White Beach, although there are also smaller resorts and guest houses scattered along the coast to the north and south.
+Most of the accommodation on offer consists of small guest houses although there are a few more upscale resorts - many of which cater for divers with their own in-house dive centres.
+All have access to the same great diving, so pick a place according to your budget and personal preferences rather than access to dive sites.